 What is the perfect spark plug gap?

-In a single sentence, the perfect spark plug gap is what your manufacturer has mentioned in the service manual.
+In simple words, the perfect spark plug gap is what your manufacturer has mentioned in the service manual.

 The spark plug gap is fairly critical, which can directly affect the overall performance of the car, including fuel economy.
 Most manufacturers set it between 0.028″ and 0.060″, but it will vary according to the vehicle model.